TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/Timeline of Tiamat.md

 where Tiamat and The Old Gods collided.
 She and Them fought, but They

 prevailed.
-Tiamat, unable to accept this face, clawed at Them and
+Tiamat, injured and dying, clawed at Them and

 dragged a piece of Them down to the world with her.
 Tiamat died.